GabrielLawson593/Character-Management-System/README.md

 # Character-Management-System
-This program would be used to keep track of characters in a tabletop game like D&D. It will allow the user to input changes made to a character and then save them to more easily keep track of characters stats and inventory.
+This program is used to keep track of characters in a tabletop game like D&D. It starts by bringing up a user input menu with multiple options available.
+The user starts by creating a new character and then changing different values, such as name or level.
+You can also add or remove items to an inventory, and delete old characters.
+All of this will be saved to a created txt file that it pulls from to display in the menu for better readability.